 Hello!
 And welcome to my story.
 I have always been interested in nutrition and the digestive system.
 The first year in science class that we started to learn about the human body, I knew I wanted to be able to have a job that made me learn more about it.
-Specifically I was always interested in the digestive system.
-And now, I’m continuing to learn!
-My story will give you some insight into why it’s always been of interest to me, and why I have a passion for helping others with meal plans.
-Yes I love food – but it’s more than that believe it or not. : )
+Specifically I was always interested in the digestive system, and still continuing to learn!

 My Allergies As A Child